-"(10A) (a) Whenever disciplinary proceedings are pending before any presiding officer, and it appears to the Head of Department that it would expose a witness under the age of 18 years to undue mental stress or suffering if he or she testifies at such proceedings, the Head of Department may, if practicable, appoint a competent person as an intermediary in order to enable such witness to give his or her evidence through that intermediary.
+"(10A) (a) Whenever disciplinary proceedings are pending before any presiding officer, and it appears to him or her that it would expose a witness under the age of 18 years to undue mental stress or suffering if he or she testifies at such proceedings, the presiding officer may, if practicable, appoint a competent person as an intermediary in order to enable such witness to give his or her evidence through that intermediary.

-(b) (i) An examination, cross-examination or re-examination of a witness in respect of whom the Head of Department has appointed an intermediary under paragraph (a), except examination by the presiding officer, must not take place in any manner other than through that intermediary.
+(b) (i) An examination, cross-examination or re-examination of a witness in respect of whom the presiding officer has appointed an intermediary under paragraph (a), except examination by the presiding officer, must not take place in any manner other than through that intermediary.